Dominique Cabrera

 Dominique Cabrera (born 21 December 1957) is a French film director.
 She has taught filmmaking at La Fémis and at Harvard University.
 Her film Nadia et les hippopotames was screened in the Un Certain Regard section at the 1999 Cannes Film Festival.
 Additionally, her work has screened in the Berlinale, the Toronto International Film Festival, the Vienna International Film Festival, the Locarno Film Festival, the Rotterdam Film Festival, and in the New York Film Festival, among others.

 Biography

 Dominique Cabrera was born in 1957 in Relizane, Algeria and moved to France as a child in 1962.
-In 1981, she graduated from Paris' La Fémis film school, then known as the Institut des Hautes Etudes Cinématographiques.
+In 1981, she graduated from the Paris film school Institut des hautes études cinématographiques (IDHEC), now known as La Fémis.

 Between 1982 and 1993, Cabrera directed five short films, documentaries, and works of fiction.
 Two of her films of the 1990s – Chronique d'une banlieue ordinaire and Une poste à la Courneuve – brought Cabrera early recognition.

 After reading one of her scripts at a screenwriting competition in 1990, producer Didier Haudepin recognized Cabrera as an emerging talent.
 His support led to the production of her first feature film, L'autre côté de la mer, six years later.